okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentqrcodeintegrationsteps.md

 ### 3: Poll until user completes Okta Verify account setup

-`IdxTransaction.status` of `PENDING` and `nextStep.name` equal to `challenge-poll`, indicates that the user needs to complete the challenge in Okta Verify and your application should begin to poll the SDK to determine when the challenge is completed.
-The polling logic is common across the different flows and the steps involving polling are described in detail in the [Poll the SDK](#poll-the-sdk) section.
+`IdxTransaction.status` of `PENDING` and `nextStep.name` equal to `enroll-poll`, indicates that the user needs to complete the challenge in Okta Verify and your application should begin polling the SDK to determine when the identity challenge is completed.
+The polling logic is common across the different flows and the steps are described in detail in [Polling Okta](#polling-okta).

 ### 4: Install and open Okta Verify